 Whether you’re an investment professional or individual investor, large market losses can devastate any portfolio, hindering your long-term results.
 Why?
 When a portfolio experiences a large loss, a disproportionate gain is required just to get back to where you started.
 This investment math further supports the investor’s view of risk and emotion-driven decisions.

-We have three systems designed to meet most investors’ mandates.
+We have three rules-based systems powering strategies that are designed to meet most investors’ mandates.
 Our growth portfolios each have their own method of risk management and seek to provide large loss avoidance in bear markets.

 What are you looking for?